 A book was written in 1976 with the history of the library by the late historian Louise Helmreich titled A History of the Public Library in Brunswick, Maine.

 Though not a municipal department, the library formally serves the Towns of Brunswick (20,278) and Harpswell (4,740).
-In addition, the library serves students at Southern Maine Community College, and students and families of St. John’s School.
-Curtis also has a Community Health Information Partnership (CHIP) with Mid Coast Hospital and a partnership with Cornerstones of Science (CoS) which was founded at Curtis in 1999.
+In addition, the library serves students and families of St. John’s School and has a a partnership with Cornerstones of Science (CoS) which was founded at Curtis in 1999.

 The library’s most recent Mission, Vision, and Values statements were developed by the library Board of Directors in 2015.
 The library’s strategic plan was also developed in 2015.